bchadfield/csw-website/help/import-content.markdown

 bring in content from DOCX and Markdown files on your computer.
 This function is only available at the Draft and Edit stages.

-Only admins and editors are able to import content.
+Only admins are able to import content.

 To import content: